KratosMultiphysics/CoSimIO/docs/tutorials/python/integration_co_sim_io.md

 import CoSimIO
 info = CoSimIO.Hello()
 ```
 Please note that this method like other methods in _CoSimIO_ returns an `Info` object.
 This object is a versatile container holding important information about the operation that has been done.
+See [here](../../info/info_python.md) for the documentation.
 In this case, it contains the version of the _CoSimIO_ library which can be queried:

 ```python
 print(info)